Learning Generalisable Omni-Scale Representations for Person Re-Identification: Introduction

 Concretely, our solution to domain-generalisable feature learning is to introduce instance normalisation (IN)~\cite{ulyanov2016instance} to our OSNet architecture.
-Unlike batch normalisation (BN)~\cite{ioffe2015batch} based on mini-batch level statistics, IN calibrates a sample using inner statistics, thus eliminating instance-specific contrast and style largely affected by the domain-specific environment~\cite{ulyanov2017improved,dumoulin2016learned,AdaIN}.
+Unlike batch normalisation (BN)~\cite{ioffe2015batch} based on mini-batch level statistics, IN calibrates a sample using inner statistics, thus eliminating instance-specific contrast and style that are largely affected by domain-specific environments~\cite{ulyanov2017improved,dumoulin2016learned,AdaIN}.
 In this way, IN can naturally address the fundamental style discrepancy problem in cross-domain person re-ID.
-Although IN has so far only been used in other vision problems such as semantic segmentation~\cite{pan2018ibn,nam2018BIN}, it has been noticed that where and how many of the IN layers to have in a CNN is critical for domain generalisation.
+However, IN has never been exploited for solving such a cross-domain issue in re-ID.
+It has been noticed that where and how many IN layers to have in a CNN are critical for DG~\cite{pan2018ibn,nam2018BIN}, but there is no clear guidance on how to design the network architecture.
 We therefore propose to \emph{learn} the optimal model configuration directly from data via differentiable architecture search.
 More specifically, we design a novel search space, which contains candidate building blocks with different IN configurations.
 As the discrete selection variables disable search differentiation, we further leverage the Gumbel-Softmax~\cite{gumbelSoftmax,concreteDistribution} to create continuous representations for candidate selection, allowing end-to-end optimisation via gradient descent.